Last updated on August 17, 2023 at 01:07 pm

+One of the most important HR communications best practices for the modern workforce: mobile-first communication.
+Embracing mobile HR communication is more than just adding to our already overflowing inboxes.
+It’s about utilizing mobile to break through that clutter and deliver relevant messages at the right time.
 The future of work is mobile-first.
 Everything in our personal lives has made the leap to mobile, and so should work to give our employees maximum flexibility and access.
 Our entire customer experience is made to be mobile-friendly so we can access what we need when we need it.
 But what about the employee experience?
 Are your messages getting through?
 Are you reaching your deskless workforce?
 Chances are, maybe not as well as you’d think.
-Making your HR communications mobile is more than just adding to our already overflowing inboxes.
-It’s about utilizing mobile to break through that clutter and deliver relevant messages at the right time.

 Imagine going to enroll for your benefits, but you can’t access the explainer video that was on the intranet.
 Imagine a policy update document only living on a manufacturing floor kiosk, shared computer in a healthcare clinic, or on a bulletin board.
 How engaged would you feel?